Trajectories in interlaced integral pencils of 3-dimensional analytic vector fields are o-minimal: Introduction

 For our theorem, we assume the reader to be familiar with the basics of \textit{o-minimal structures} (see van den Dries and Miller \cite{Dries:1996kf}); in particular, we will be working with the o-minimal structure $\R_{\an}$, whose definable sets are the \textit{globally subanalytic} sets.
-For a trajectory $\Gamma$ of $\xi$ at the origin, we let $\R_{\an,\Gamma}$ be the expansion of $\R_{\an}$ by $\Gamma$.
+For a trajectory $\Gamma$ at 0 of $\xi$, we let $\R_{\an,\Gamma}$ be the expansion of $\R_{\an}$ by $\Gamma$.
 Clearly, the \hbox{o-minimality} of $\R_{\an,\Gamma}$ implies that $\Gamma$ is analytically non-oscillatory.
-The converse is not true in general: while Rolin, Sanz and Sch\"afke \cite{Rol-San-Sch} give, in any dimension $n$, criteria for (and specific examples of) $\xi$ and analytically non-oscillatory trajectories $\Gamma$ of $\xi$ at the origin that imply the o-minimality of $\R_{\an,\Gamma}$, they also exhibit a particular $\xi$ in $\R^5$ with an analytically non-oscillatory trajectory $\Gamma$ at the origin such that $\R_{\an,\Gamma}$ is not o-minimal.
+The converse is not true in general: while Rolin, Sanz and Sch\"afke \cite{Rol-San-Sch} give, in any dimension $n$, criteria for (and specific examples of) $\xi$ and analytically non-oscillatory trajectories $\Gamma$ at 0 of $\xi$ that imply the o-minimality of $\R_{\an,\Gamma}$, they also exhibit a particular $\xi$ in $\R^5$ with an analytically non-oscillatory trajectory $\Gamma$ at 0 such that $\R_{\an,\Gamma}$ is not o-minimal.
 The question of whether counterexamples of the latter kind exist in $\R^3$ or $\R^4$ remains open, and our main theorem can be viewed as a partial result towards showing that no such counterexamples exist in $\R^3$: